MacBook Pro: 13-inch with Touch Bar (2020–2023)

 On November 10, 2020, Apple introduced a new 13-inch MacBook Pro with two Thunderbolt ports and the Apple M1 processor, replacing the previous generation of Intel-based 2020 baseline 13-inch MacBook Pro with two Thunderbolt ports.
 The M1 13-inch MacBook Pro was released alongside an updated MacBook Air and Mac Mini as the first generation of Macs with Apple's new line of custom ARM-based Apple silicon processors.
-This MacBook Pro model retains the same form factor/design and added support for Wi-Fi 6, USB4, and 6K output to run the Pro Display XDR.
+This MacBook Pro model retains the same form factor and adds support for Wi-Fi 6, USB4, and 6K output to run the Pro Display XDR.
 The number of supported external displays was reduced to one, as the previous Intel-based models supported two 4K displays.
 The FaceTime camera remained 720p, but Apple advertised an improved image signal processor for higher quality video.

 The 13-inch MacBook Pro was updated with the M2 chip in June 2022.
 In October 2023, with the unveiling of the M3 family of chips, the 13-inch MacBook Pro with Touch Bar was discontinued.
 Apple chose to use the newer 14-inch enclosure design for entry-level MacBook Pro internals.